 Ashinaga takes great care to select and develop our students.
 We believe in quality over quantity and invest a significant number of resources in those who are accepted into our programme.
-As a result of this, to ensure sustainability, we are only able to take about one student per country per year.
+As a result of this, to ensure sustainability, we aim to select about one student per country per year.
 We cannot guarantee that we will be able to select a student from each country every year.